 - Students who wish to take an additional course beyond their standard course load in a term must submit an Add/Drop Course Form with a statement of rationale by the final date to enrol into course(s) for the term you wish to take the course in;

-- Submitting a request does not guarantee enrolment.
+- Submitting a request does not guarantee enrollment.
 Each request is reviewed on a case by case basis;

 - First year students in their first term are ineligible to request for an additional course.

-For our MI/MMSt students that are interested in enrolling and taking courses in the Summer, the Student Services team has created the MI/MMSt Summer 2020 Enrolment & Registration handbook with term-specific information and resource on how to read UofT course codes; enrolling for courses and getting registered for the term; important academic dates & deadlines; Summer courses and timetables and fees.
-A must read!!
+For our MI/MMSt students that are interested in enrolling and taking courses in the Summer, the Student Services team has created the MI/MMSt Summer 2020 Enrollment & Registration handbook with term-specific information and resource on how to read UofT course codes; enrolling for courses and getting registered for the term; important academic dates & deadlines; Summer courses and timetables and fees.
+A must read!